 I just got my braces.
 Now what?
 The first few weeks are an adjustment.
 You will survive!
 The best thing you can do is follow the instructions given by Dr. Baird and his team.
 Here is the lowdown...

-1. Don’t break brackets.
+Don’t break brackets.
 Some foods are hard on braces- think hard and sticky.
 Here a few foods with bad reputations: Carmel, Now and Laters, tootsie rolls, bagels, beef jerky, nuts, popcorn.
-Cut apples and carrots and eat them in the back.
-I’m not going to name every possible thing that can break a brace, just be careful and use good judgement.
+Popcorn husks (you know, those little shell things around the kernel) can easily get stuck and cause trauma to the gums- not fun!
+Cut apples and carrots into smaller pieces and chew them with your back teeth.
+We can’t list every item that has ever broken a brace, just be careful and use good judgement.

 What do I do if something happens after hours?

-Call if you can’t work out a problem on a temporary basis.
+Call the West Jordan office if you can’t work out a problem on a temporary basis.
+Dr. Baird’s cell phone number will be on the message.
+You can also text him.
 An alternate number will be provided on the West Jordan voicemail if Dr. Baird is out of town.

 Draper 801.967.3337 | West Jordan 801.280.1722 | THANK YOU!!
 GOOD LUCK!!